plotly/plotly.py/doc/python/renderers.md

 The default renderer that you see when you display `pio.renderers` might be different than what is shown here.
 This is because `plotly.py` attempts to autodetect an appropriate renderer at startup.
 You can change the default renderer by assigning the name of an available renderer to the `pio.renderers.default` property.
 For example, to switch to the `'browser'` renderer, which opens figures in a tab of the default web browser, you would run the following.

-> Note: Default renderers persist for the duration of a single session, but they do not persist across sessions.
-If you are working in an `IPython` kernel, this means that default renderers will persist for the life of the kernel, but they will not persist across kernel restarts.

 ```python
 import plotly.io as pio
 pio.renderers.default = "browser"
 ```

+> Note: Default renderers persist for the duration of a single session.
+For example, if you set a default renderer in an `IPython` kernel, that default won't persist across kernel restarts.

 It is also possible to set the default renderer using a system environment variable.
 At startup, `plotly.py` checks for the existence of an environment variable named `PLOTLY_RENDERER`.
 If this environment variable is set to the name of an available renderer, this renderer is set as the default.